 Who, where, and/or what keep(s) you going

 That changes all the time.
 Lately, it’s mortality.
 My mom died last year, and it really woke me up to how short our time is.
 Even if we live to be 100, it’s not that much time.
 There is so much I want to do and to tell, and I don’t have much time.
 So I run with it, wanting to know my life as much as I can, while I still can.

 How do you get the word out about what you do?

 How do you attract people to your work?

-On creativity and working
+On creativity, illustrating, working